Enlightenment 0.27 Desktop Environment Released

 Moreover, a new “convertible” module has been introduced, alongside updates to handle edge settings and input configurations more effectively.

-If you’re using this desktop environment, the new Enlightenment 0.27 is already available in the official repositories of some rolling-release distributions, like Arch.
-If you’re using a different distro, you’ll need to wait until its next point release to get your hands on it.
-The source tarballs are available for download here.
+If you’re using this desktop environment, the new Enlightenment 0.27 is already available in the official repositories of some rolling release distros, like Arch.
+If you’re using a different one, you’ll need to wait until its next point release to get your hands on it.

 Bobby Borisov